Our Amazing Volunteers at the Pearl Harbor Visitor Center!

 “I thought I’d just take it easy, but life in retirement gets pretty boring!”

 That’s what Park Volunteer Jimmy, 87, said about leaving the workforce in 1998.
-So he started volunteering with Pacific Historic Parks, the Pacific Aviation Museum, and with disabled veterans at Tripler Army Medical Center.
-He also volunteers 10-30 hours a week at Valor, mostly with education (ParkEDU).
+To stay active, he began volunteering with Pacific Historic Parks, the Pacific Aviation Museum, and with disabled veterans at Tripler Army Medical Center.
+He also dedicates 10-30 hours a week to volunteering at Valor, primarily in the education program (ParkEDU).

-Jimmy was a civilian witness of the Pearl Harbor attack.
-Only 11 years old on Dec.
-7, 1941, Jimmy watched the attack unfold from the railroad tracks near his house, which happened to be along the shores of Pearl Harbor.
-He could see the planes coming in and dropping torpedoes.
+Jimmy has a deeply personal reason for volunteering at Valor.
+He was a civilian witness to the Pearl Harbor attack.
+Only 11 years old on December 7, 1941, Jimmy watched the attack unfold from the railroad tracks near his house, which happened to be along the shores of Pearl Harbor.
+He vividly recalls seeing the planes coming in and dropping torpedoes.

 Bob listens to a visitor at the USS Arizona Memorial.

-Park Volunteer Bob, who goes by “Uncle Bob,” started volunteering at Valor about three years ago, spending about 10 hours a week at the USS Arizona Memorial, where he talks to visitors about what happened here on December 7, 1941.
+Park Volunteer Bob, known as “Uncle Bob,” began volunteering at Valor about three years ago, dedicating around 10 hours a week at the USS Arizona Memorial.
+Here, he engages with visitors, sharing the history of what happened on December 7, 1941.

 “I’m a big fan of American history.
 I was in the Navy for a couple of years, so I have that experience,” he said.
 “I like learning more and sharing what I know.”

-Uncle Bob, who has lived in Hawaii for 51 years, also volunteers at the Cancer Society and helps new businesses start up in Waianae, Hawaii.
+Having lived in Hawaii for 51 years, Uncle Bob also volunteers at the Cancer Society and helps new businesses start up in Waianae, Hawaii.
 Before volunteering at Valor, he was a tour guide on the USS Missouri for 13 years.

-The best part about volunteering at the memorial, he said, is that the visitors want to be there.
+The best part of volunteering at the memorial, according to Uncle Bob, is that the visitors genuinely want to be there.

 Mack at the USS Arizona Memorial ticket desk.

-Park Volunteer Mack has been volunteering at the park since 2012.
-He retired from the FAA in 2008 and was a hobby HAM radio operator at the USS Missouri.
-Through that hobby, he was enticed by a fellow operator to volunteer with us at Valor.
-He's been here ever since, coming at least twice a week on Tuesdays and Thursdays.
-He's averaged about 750 volunteer hours per year!
+Park Volunteer Mack has been a dedicated volunteer at Valor since 2012.
+After retiring from the FAA in 2008, Mack’s passion for HAM radio led him to the USS Missouri, where a fellow operator encouraged him to volunteer at Valor.
+He’s been with us ever since, coming in twice a week on Tuesdays and Thursdays and averaging about 750 volunteer hours per year!

-Mack can always be found at the front desk making visitors and rangers laugh and can be frequently heard using his coined phrase of "super duper good" when asked how he is any given day.
-When asked why he stays working with us, his response is simply, "I like people."
+Mack is a familiar face at the front desk, always making visitors and rangers laugh.
+He’s often heard using his signature phrase, “super duper good,” when asked how he’s doing.
+His love for people is what keeps him coming back.
+When asked why he continues to volunteer, his simple response is, “I like people.”

 Park footer